fabfog/struttura/README.md

             - `hooks`: here you won't separate by business logics, helpers, etc. as they could be combined together in some function handling some kind of event or action (i.e. onClick)
         - `features`: a folder of sub-features structured exactly like features, recursively

-Note: I'm talking about features and not pages (as Atomic Design does), because we could have some nodes of the application tree that are not mapped to any page or visual representation in particular, for example an "Authenticated" feature that checks if the user is authenticated: if not, the user is redirected to an "Unauthenticated" feature.
-Both Authenticated and Unauthenticated will have a router with a "default" page, or wrap one, but they are not technically pages themselves.
-In short, I expect pages to be a subset of features.
+Note: I'm talking about **features** and not *pages* (as in Atomic Design), because we may have some nodes of the application tree that are not mapped to any page, or visual representation in particular.
+For example, imagine an "Authenticated" feature that checks if the user is authenticated: if not, the user is redirected to an "Unauthenticated" feature.
+Both Authenticated and Unauthenticated may wrap some kind of routing to actual pages, but they are not technically pages themselves.
+In short, I expect pages to be a *subset* of features.

 - `App.tsx`: the entry point of the whole application.
-Here you can add global providers (18n, theme, etc.)
+Here you can add global providers (18n, theme, etc.).

 ## Rules